Singapore Customs – a department under the Ministry of Finance – is the lead agency for trade facilitation and revenue enforcement.

 We play a proactive role in balancing the intricate requirements of trade facilitation, security, and regulatory compliance to strengthen Singapore’s position as a global trade hub trusted by foreign trading partners and businesses operating in Singapore.

-Our Mission, Vision, Motto and Core Values
+Our Vision, Mission, Motto and Core Values

-A leading Customs that advances Singapore’s economy by assuring the integrity of the trading system.
+A leading Customs that advances Singapore’s economy.

 We make trade easy, fair and secure.

 ||Creation of British Government Monopolies Department by British colonial administration during the Straits Settlement period to control opium and spirits revenue.

 ||Reliance on duty revenue results in name change to Excise Department in 1935, then to Department of Customs and Excise (CED) in 1938.

 ||Singapore’s first Free Trade Zones are established.

 ||CED becomes a member of the Customs Cooperation Council (now known as World Customs Organisation).